Li'l Elvis and the Truckstoppers: Plot

 The story follows a group of children and their adventures in outback Australia.

 The title character of the show, Li'l Elvis, is a ten-year-old boy with the weight of the world on his shoulders.
 He has a gift for music, a talent for trouble, and a desire for only one thing: to find out who he really is and be a normal kid again.
 The opening sequence and music reveal that he was thrown out of a gold Cadillac in a guitar case, hinting that he is the illegitimate child of Elvis Presley (in real life, Presley only had one daughter named Lisa Marie).
 He is raised by foster parents, truck-stop proprietors Grace and Len, who are fervent fans of Presley.
 As Li'l Elvis is musically talented at both singing and playing the guitar, Grace is convinced he is Presley's son.

-Li'l Elvis and his two friends, Lionel Dexter and Janet Rig, form the band "The Truckstoppers", and the show follows their adventures in the outback town of Li’l Memphis (formerly Wanapoo).
+Li'l Elvis and his two friends, Lionel Dexter and Janet Rig, form the band "The Truckstoppers", and the show follows their adventures in the outback town of Li'l Memphis (formerly Wannapoo).
 Lionel is an Indigenous Australian boy who plays the didgeridoo and has a penchant for exclaiming "deadly", while Janet is a beret-wearing Asian Australian girl who plays the drums standing up, similar to The Velvet Underground's drummer Maureen Tucker.

 The Truckstoppers' recurring enemy is the businessman W.C.
 Moore, who wants to become their manager to exploit them commercially, turning Little Memphis into a tourist attraction.
 He is also infatuated with finding deposits of the mysterious mineral Berkonium.
 He has a Berkonium marble, which he uses to beat children at the game of marbles, their major recreational activity.
 He also frequently electrically zaps his hapless limousine driver, Duncan.